 Parents Out Reach...

 The Jigsaw Team undertake a variety of work in schools across Central Bedfordshire.
-There are therefore a number of quite varied reasons why you as a parent might find yourself now looking at our website.
+There are therefore a number of quite varied reasons why you, as a parent, might find yourself now looking at our website.

 While most children pick up positive skills through their everyday interactions with adults and peers, it is important that educators and parents reinforce this casual learning with direct and indirect instruction.
-We must also recognize when and where children pick up behaviors that might be detrimental to their development or safety.
+We must also recognize when and where children pick up behaviours that might be detrimental to their development or safety.
 In the past, schools have relied exclusively on families to teach children important interpersonal and conflict resolution skills.
 However, increased negative societal influences and demands on family life make it imperative that schools partner with parents to facilitate this social learning process.
-This is particularly true today given the critical role that social skills play in maintaining a positive school environment and reducing school violence.
+This is particularly true today given the critical role that social skills play in maintaining a positive school environment and reducing antisocial behaviours.

 Jigsaw social skills groups:

 Focus on facilitating the desirable behaviour as well as eliminating more undesirable behaviours.

 Emphasize the learning, performance, generalization, and maintenance of appropriate behaviours through modelling, coaching, and role-playing.
 It is also crucial to provide students with immediate performance feedback.

 Employ primarily positive strategies and add punitive strategies only if the the behaviour is of a serious and/or dangerous nature.

 Provide training and practice opportunities in a wide range of settings with different groups and individuals in order to encourage students to generalize new skills to multiple, real life situations.

 Draw on assessment strategies, including functional assessments of behaviour, to identify those children in need of more intensive interventions as well as target skills for instruction.